cambridge-cares/TheWorldAvatar/Agents/CarparkAgent/README.md

 More information can be found in the example property file `api.properties` in the `config` folder.

 ## Geolocation data configurations
-In the `Dockerfile`, there are three variables that affects where the geolocation information will be uploaded to in postGIS and the Geoserver:
+In the `./stack-manager-input-config-service/carpark-agent.json`, there are three variables that affects where the geolocation information will be uploaded to in postGIS and the Geoserver:
 - `LAYERNAME` the name of the layer in Geoserver, this will also be the name of the table in the postGIS database that will be used to store the geolocation information
 - `DATABASE` the name of the database in postGIS to store the geolocation information
 - `GEOSERVER_WORKSPACE` the name of the workspace in Geoserver to store the geolocation information

-More information can be found in the `Dockerfile` located in the same directory as this README.
+More information can be found in the `./stack-manager-input-config-service/carpark-agent.json`.

 Modify `ontop.obda` located at `/CarparkAPIInputAgent/src/main/resources` accordingly if `LAYERNAME` has been modified.